Canton of Fribourg: Historical population

-The historical population is given in the following table:
+The canton’s historical population is given in the following table:

 Economics

 Agriculture is important in the canton of Fribourg.
 The main agricultural activities are cattle breeding and dairy farming.
 The region is a major cheese producer, especially the district of Gruyère, home of the cheese of the same name.
 The chocolate industry is also well established in Broc, home to an international chocolate research centre.
 Other agricultural produces include tobacco, fruit and cereals.
 Agriculture is predominant in the north of the canton where the most fertile lands lie.

 There is light industry concentrated around the capital Fribourg.
 Other centres of light industry are Bulle, Villars-sur-Glâne, Düdingen (Guin), Murten (Morat) and Estavayer-le-Lac.
 These five centers have also a large number of established small and medium-sized businesses, many of which are in the service sector.
 Forests are important in the La Gruyère (Greyerz) district.

 Power plants in the district of Sarine export electricity.
 The mountain areas attract tourists all year round.
 The lake regions are frequented by tourists in summer and autumn.